 Remove the husk of garlic and peel the ginger.
 Clean and chop them.
-Add them into the above basin.
+Add them to the vegetable mixture.

 Note: Besides the vegetables used in this recipe, it is fine to choose other vegetables as fillings.

 3. Clean the green onion and cut it into small pieces.
-Place onto (into) a small plate or bowl.
+Place in a small plate or bowl.

 4. Crack an egg and whisk to fully combine the egg white and yolk.

 Making the Wrappers: Take out the prepared dough and knead it smooth.
-Roll the dough into flat with a rolling pin.
-Roll it further until almost transparent.
-Fold the flat and thin dough sheet and cut it into 4in×4in (10cm×10cm) squares.
+Roll the dough flat with a rolling pin.
+Continue rolling until it is almost transparent.
+Fold the dough sheet and cut it into 4in×4in (10cm×10cm) squares.
 Now the wrappers are ready.

-Stir-frying the Fillings: Preheat a wok.
+Stir-frying the Filling: Preheat a wok.
 Pour in some cooking oil and heat it until hot.
 Add the chopped green onions and stir-fry for 5-10 seconds until the fragrance appears.
-Pour the fillings made in Preparation 2 into the wok.
+Pour the filling (made in Preparation step 2) into the wok.
 Stir-fry for 3-5 minutes to ensure all cooking oil is absorbed.
-Add in a proper amount of salt and some pepper powder.
+Add salt and pepper to taste.
 Toss to mix the seasonings with all ingredients.
-Afterwards, serve the mixture into a basin.
+Place the mixture in a basin.

-Making Spring Rolls: Take a piece of wrapper.
-Put some fillings in the center.
-Fold an edge to cover the fillings.
-Then further fold the two edges of the left and right sides.
-Roll the wrapper and all fillings are contained inside.
-Drip several drops of egg liquid (Preparation 4) on the last edge and lock it up.
-Now a Spring Roll is finished.
+Making Spring Rolls: Take a piece of wrapper, put some filling in the center, fold one edge to cover the fillings, and then fold the two edges of the left and right sides.
+Roll the wrapper with the fillings inside.
+Place several drops of egg (Preparation step 4) on the last edge to seal it.
+Now the Spring Roll is finished.
 Make more in the same way.

 Frying Spring Rolls: Add 400-500ml cooking oil into a clean wok and heat it until hot.
-Add the Spring Rolls one by one and fry 2 minutes until they all turn golden.
-After that, turn off the heat and serve them onto a plate.
-Don’t eat any until they cool down.
+Add the Spring Rolls one by one and fry 2 minutes until they turn golden.
+Remove them to a plate.
+Don't eat any until they cool down.
 Wait at least 2-3 minutes!

 The Spring Rolls are finished.
-Put aside several pieces of vegetable leaves aside as garnish.
+You can use several pieces of vegetable leaves as garnish.
 Wow, the golden Spring Rolls are so lovely!
 Pick one and have a taste.